 After the procedure is completed, a compression garment must be worn at all times, for up to a month.
 The treated site will appear large and swollen underneath the garment, and the skin will feel hard when pressed.
 This is normal and temporary -- usually resolving over several weeks.

-Are there any risks to the procedure?
 As with any surgical procedure, complications may occur.
 These rare occurrences include bruising, infection, dimpling or asymmetry of the treatment site.